kevalpatel007/sit725-2022-t2-prac1/README.md

 # sit725-2022-t2-prac1

-This is a very basic template that host a wen application.
-This aplication tries to demonstrate a very basic javascrit function to change text
+This is a very basic template that host a web application.

 ## Run The Appllication